|Gluten-free blueberry flax muffins- totally our new fave.|

 But it is not by the sea.
 I cannot walk the flats at low tide.
 I have no place to hang sheets in the ocean breeze.

-Like the long and winding road that tugged me West, the tidal rhythms of living on the Cape are infusing my dreams with the colors of sea glass and bay side creeks.
-There is sand in my boots from our trip last week and I cannot bring myself to shake it out.
+Like the long and winding road that tugged me West, and pulled me East, the tidal rhythms of living by the sea are infusing my dreams with the colors of ocean glass and bay side creeks.
+There is sand in my boots from our trip to San Diego and I cannot bring myself to shake it out.
 I've been looking up rentals in Ventura County.